 Explore how slippage and liquidity impact backtesting results, revealing the hidden challenges in trading strategy performance.

-Key Takeaways:
+Key takeaways

 - Use variable slippage models.

-- Factor in realistic trading volumes and spreads.
+- Model realistic volumes and spreads.

-- Avoid testing strategies during low-liquidity periods.
+- Avoid testing during low-liquidity windows.

 Slippage in Backtesting